-Please thoroughly read and understand the content of this Owner's Manual and the various component manufacturer manuals included with your RV, paying special attention to the safety precautions (Dangers, Cautions, Warnings and Notices).
-Before camping, learn how to properly operate and maintain all systems, components, and appliances included on your RV.
+Please thoroughly read and understand the content of this Owner's Manual and the various component manufacturer manuals included with your RV, paying special attention to any safety precautions (Dangers, Cautions, Warnings and Notices).
+Before camping, learn how to properly operate and maintain all of your recreational vehicle's appliances, components, and systems.
 Familiarize yourself and your family with the safety features built into your RV, and the actions and steps necessary to ensure safe camping.

-Grand Design's Limited Base Warranty and Limited Structural Warranty are included in this manual.
+Grand Design RV's Limited Base Warranty and Limited Structural Warranty are printed in the Fifth Wheel/Travel Trailer Warranty and Service Guide found in your Owner Information Package.
 Please read them carefully to fully understand the duration and extent of your coverage as well as the various exclusions and limitations that may apply.
 Our component suppliers may also provide additional warranties that extend coverage beyond our Limited Base Warranty.
 Please be sure to read all component warranty information found in your Owner Information Package and submit any required registration forms.
 Failure to perform required maintenance could void your warranty.
 Know that some ongoing maintenance is required and must be performed at specified intervals for your warranty to remain in effect.